Find out how to submit a claim for tax repayments using online forms and databases.

 You may also file your claims electronically using your own Gift Aid database if it’s suitable for making online claims.

-You don’t have to use the same method every time.
+You do not have to use the same method every time.

 If you log out or you’re timed out during the claim process, your details will be saved.
 When you log in again, you’ll be asked if you want to continue.